Caustic Graphics: Streaming bounding volume hierarchy generator

 Caustic developed a hardware pipeline that was capable of building a bounding volume hierarchy bottom-up by directly consuming assembled primitives post vertex shading and gradually streaming out a graph of AABB nodes to DRAM in a single pass.
 This worked by implementing a conservative triangle voxelizer which would produce spatial addresses into a cache-like structure to group triangles and AABBs within common parts of 3D space.
 This relied on the application submitting triangles in a generally spatially coherent order.
 Failure to submit triangles in a spatially coherent order would result in premature evictions from the spatial cache and thus generate overlapping bounding volumes and incur a higher ray traversal overhead.
 The hardware included a feature to increase the voxelisation rate for long and narrow triangles to permit more efficient bounding and higher rendering performance for off-axis geometry.

 This hardware unit, known as the SHG, was implemented within the PowerVR 6XT GR6500 from Imagination.
-In a demonstration, the company claimed that in their 600MHz test silicon, the SHG had a throughput of 100 million dynamic triangles per second.
+In a demonstration, the company claimed that in its 600MHz test silicon, the SHG had a throughput of 100 million dynamic triangles per second.